Highly Accurate Quantum Chemical Property Prediction with Uni-Mol+: Introduction

-\paragraph{Experimental Result} Our proposed \name is evaluated on the widely-used PCQM4MV2 benchmark dataset \cite{DBLP:conf/nips/HuFRNDL21}, whose task is predicting the HOMO-LUMO gap based on molecular SMILES.
-Specifically, we leverage the DFT equilibrium conformations provided in the PCQM4MV2 training set, as well as the cheap conformations generated by RDKit, to train a \name model with LTI strategy.
-In the validation set of PCQM4MV2, by taking RDKit-generated conformations as inputs, our \name outperforms all previous state-of-the-art methods by a significant margin.
+Our proposed \name is evaluated on several public benchmark datasets, including PCQM4MV2~\cite{DBLP:conf/nips/HuFRNDL21} and Open Catalyst 2020 (OC20)~\cite{chanussot2021open}.
+In all these benchmarks, \name outperforms all previous state-of-the-art methods by a significant margin.
+Furthermore, we conducted an ablation study to examine the necessity of the components in \name.
 The results provide clear evidence of the effectiveness of the proposed \name.